kvz/cronlock/README.md

  - Follows locking logic from Redis documentation at http://redis.io/commands/setnx
  - requires a `bash` with `/dev/tcp` enabled.
 Older Debian/Ubuntu systems disable `/dev/tcp`
  - requires `md5` || `md5sum`
- - requires a running redis server that all cron-executors have access to
+ - requires a running Redis server that all cron-executors have access to

 ## Options

- - `CRONLOCK_CONFIG` location of config file. this is optional since all config can also be passed as environment variables. default: `/etc/cronlock.conf`, `<DIR>/cronlock.conf`
+ - `CRONLOCK_CONFIG` location of config file. this is optional since all config can also be passed as environment variables. default: `<DIR>/cronlock.conf`, `/etc/cronlock.conf`

-Using the `CRONLOCK_CONFIG` file or by exporting in your environment, you can set these variables to change the behavior of `cronlock`:
+Using the `CRONLOCK_CONFIG` file or by exporting in your environment, you can set these variables to change the behavior of cronlock:

- - `CRONLOCK_HOST` the redis hostname. default: `localhost`
+ - `CRONLOCK_HOST` the Redis hostname. default: `localhost`
- - `CRONLOCK_PORT` the redis hostname. default: `6379`
+ - `CRONLOCK_PORT` the Redis port. default: `6379`
- - `CRONLOCK_GRACE` determines how long a lock should at least persist. default is 40s: `40`.
- This is too make sure that if you have a very small job, and clocks aren't in sync, the same job on server2 (slightly behind in time) will just fire right after server1 finished it.
- I recommend using a grace of at least 30s.
+ - `CRONLOCK_GRACE` determines how long a lock should at least persist. default is 40s: `40` This is too make sure that if you have a very small job, and clocks aren't in sync, the same job on server2 (slightly behind in time) will just fire right after server1 finished it I recommend using a grace of at least 30s
  - `CRONLOCK_RELEASE` determines how long a lock can persist at most. acts as a failsafe so there can be no locks that persist forever in case of failure. default is a day: `86400`
- - `CRONLOCK_KEY` a unique key for this command in the global redis instance. default: a hash of cronlock's arguments
+ - `CRONLOCK_KEY` a unique key for this command in the global Redis server. default: a hash of cronlock's arguments
- - `CRONLOCK_PREFIX` redis key prefix used by all keys. default: `cronlock.`
+ - `CRONLOCK_PREFIX` Redis key prefix used by all keys. default: `cronlock`
  - `CRONLOCK_VERBOSE` set to `yes` to print debug messages. default: `no`
- - `CRONLOCK_NTPDATE` set to `yes` update the server's clock againt `pool.ntp.org` before execution.
+ - `CRONLOCK_NTPDATE` set to `yes` update the server's clock againt `pool.ntp.org` before execution
  default: `no`

 ## Examples